 Oh my goodness.
 Like, WHOA.

-Could there be anything better than sweet potato skins filled to the brim with roasted corn, black beans, cilantro, a kick of spicy chipotle, and melted cheese?
-Seriously?
+Could there be anything better than Mexican sweet potato skins filled to the brim with roasted corn, black beans, fresh cilantro, sweet potato mash, a kick of spicy chipotle, and a handful of melted cheese?

-But we do have a fridge full of Healthy Mexican Sweet Potato Skins because I loved these so much that I made them two days in a row.
-Like, before we had even made a dent in the first round leftovers.
-That’s not counting the midnight fridge raid that ended with a face full of chipotle sweet potato filling, and that’s not counting the extras I made to send to Phil, so obvi it was necessary to go overboard.
+I loved these so much that I made them two days in a row.
+Like, before we had even made a dent in the first round leftovers, I made them again.
+I know.
+It doesn’t make sense.
+I’ve lost all my brain cells to these cheesy chipotle little bites.
+I won’t even tell you about the midnight fridge raid that ended with a face full of chipotle sweet potato filling, and I definitely won’t tell you about eating these for breakfast with a fried egg over the top SAY WHAAAT yes I did.

 - 3 medium sweet potatoes